silverstripe/developer-docs/en/06_Project_Governance/05_Major_release_policy.md

 ## General approach to Major releases

 Silverstripe CMS aims to deliver regular major releases at predefined intervals with a clear support timeline.
-The key objective of this policy is to allow Silverstripe CMS project owners to plan major upgrades ahead of time.
+The key objectives of this policy is to allow Silverstripe CMS project owners to plan major upgrades ahead of time

-The main function of major releases is to ship "breaking changes" that can not be shipped in a minor releases.
+The main function of major releases is to ship *breaking changes* that can not be shipped in a minor releases.
 These changes are primarily aimed at making sure the major releases can be supported for the full duration of its lifecycle.

+The lifecycle for a Silverstripe CMS major release line is:
+- pre-release (undefined duration)
+- active development (2 years)
+- bug and security fixes (1 year)
+- security fixes only (1 year).

 The primary focus of major releases is to:
 - upgrade third party dependencies